samhanley02/module2/README.md

-# INET4031 - The System Administrator's Toolbox
+# INET4031 - Module 2 - The System Administrator's Toolbox

+## Introductory concepts in Systems Administration

 Let's continue to do some more stuff like we did in Module 1 - continuing our introductory exploration of system administration.